Where sustainable research becomes standard practice.

 Riley Brook

-Riley Brook is a Research Assistant in the Kanarek Laboratory at Boston Children's Hospital, studying metabolic adaptations of migrating cells.
+Riley Brook was a Research Assistant in the Kanarek Laboratory at Boston Children's Hospital, studying metabolic adaptations of migrating cells.
 Her focus in the lab is metabolomics and liquid-chromatography coupled mass-spectrometry method development.
 She is passionate about sustainability and identifying green alternatives to current research practices.
+We wish her well as she has moved on to Med School!
+Thank you for all of your help!

 Valen recently earned her PhD in Biological Biomedical Sciences from Harvard Medical School.
 She is formally from the Rao Lab and has moved to California to pursue her career in her field.
 She is our former leader and has been a driving force at BCH Green Labs for over two years.